 EMDR (Eye Movement Desensitization and Reprocessing) Certified, Institute for Creative Mindfulness

-Specialized trauma training with Dr. Janina Fisher
+Specialized trauma training with emphasis on parts of self, Dr. Janina Fisher

 Integrative Oncology, University of Arizona Center for Integrative Medicine

 Prayer, Meditation and Spirituality in Healthcare, University of Minnesota Center for Spirituality and Healing